lazlyhu/RotaryEncoder/README.md

 ## Changes:

-* Added acceleration support with `setAccel(unsigned int value)` Meaning that the faster the encoder is rotated the greater the step of increment/decrement will be and keeping in mind that the encoder must be able to step by 1 if rotated slowly enough.
+* Added acceleration support with `setAccel(unsigned int timewindow, int multipleter)` Meaning that the faster the encoder is rotated the greater the step of increment/decrement will be and keeping in mind that the encoder must be able to step by 1 if rotated slowly enough.
 Threshold time between steps is the given value.
-For turn off set it to `0`
+For turn off set it to `0, 0`.
+Suggested initial values are `setAccel(200, 1)`.

 ## Credits